Frequently Asked Questions

 qsub -A [hpcc_allocation_name] myjob.pbs

-For further details on qsub, please read the official man pages available by typing the following on any HPCC login node:
+For further details on qsub, please read the official man pages available by typing the following on any HPC login node:

 How do I set up a non-standard compiler?